Resource Definitions

 You can customize the UI schema of a resource definition.
 This is especially useful when you want to simplify or modify the configurations available to users for resources of that type.

-2. Locate the desired resource definition and click on its name to view its details.
+Operations->Resource Definitionsin the left-hand sidebar to view the list of resource definitions. - Locate the desired resource definition and click on its name to view its details.

-5. Modify the schema in the UI editor as needed.
-You can toggle between editing and preview modes by clicking Preview or Schema.
+...) button in the top-right corner and selectEdit. - Modify the schema in the UI editor as needed.
+You can toggle between editing and preview modes by clicking

-6. Save your changes by clicking Save.
+PrevieworSchema. - Save your changes by clicking